dlchambersjr/data-structures-and-algorithms-401/new-challenges/hashtable/README.md

 * Tested ability to find a key and return the value.
 * Tested ability to see if a key was contained in the hash table.
 * Tested ability to return the hashed index of a key.
+* Tested the ability to return a serialized hashed table
+* Tested the ability to populate a hash table with a serialized JSON data.